JamDon2/ai-horde-bot/README.md

 If the reactor doesn't have enough kudos, the emoji will also be removed.

-Use this functionality to prompte good behaviour with something that has a bit more utility than random emojis
+Use this functionality to promote good behaviour with something that has a bit more utility than random emojis

 ## Running